omiossec/DSC-Azure-machine-config-demo/README.md

 ### Bicep

-The first to do is to get the SHA256 of the package file created by the gest configuration command
+The first to do is to get the SHA256 hash of the package file created by the gest configuration command

 ```powershell
 $packageHash = Get-FileHash -Path ./demodevto.zip -Algorithm SHA256